-For online courses, a student earns an absence for each assignment that is not turned in.
+For Online Courses: A student earns an absence for each assignment that is not turned in.

 Students with recorded absences that equal or exceed 25% of the semester's scheduled classes will be withdrawn from the course.
-For a 16-week semester, eight absences exceeds the 25% plateau.
-For a 16-week hybrid semester, four absences exceeds the 25% plateau.
-For a summer class, five absences exceeds the 25% plateau.
+For a 16-week semester class, eight absences exceeds the 25% plateau.
+For a 6-week summer class, five absences exceeds the 25% plateau.
+For an 8-week summer class, six absences exceeds the 25% plateau.
 For a minimester class, three absences exceeds the 25% plateau.

-Students who fail to attend three consecutive classes (in a 16-week course) or two consecutive classes (in a hybrid, summer, or minimester course) without communicating valid reasons (as determined by the instructor) in writing for each absence will be withdrawn from the class.
+Students who fail to attend three consecutive classes (two consecutive classes in a summer or minimester session) without communicating valid reasons (as determined by the instructor) in writing for each absence will be withdrawn from the course.